Skip to content

 How to Get Started with Perps

-Getting started with perp trading involves several steps.
-Taking the time to prepare will save you from costly mistakes.
+Getting started with perp trading involves several steps, and taking the time to prepare will save you from costly mistakes.
+For a full walkthrough of wallets, deposits, and order entry, see our step-by-step DEX guide.

-First, educate yourself.
-Read through our beginner guides and grasp the concepts of funding rates, leverage, force-closes, and margin before risking real money.
-Paper trading or using testnets (available on dYdX and other platforms) lets you practice with no financial risk.
+1. Educate yourself first.
+Read through our beginner guides and grasp funding rates, leverage, liquidations, and margin before risking real money.
+Paper trading or testnets (available on dYdX and other platforms) let you practice with no financial risk.

-Second, choose your platform.
+2. Choose your platform.
 For self-custody and easy access, a DEX like Hyperliquid is an excellent start.
-Deposit USDC, and you can be trading within minutes.
-If you prefer a CEX, make sure you understand the custody risks involved.
+Deposit USDC and you can be trading within minutes.
+If you prefer a CEX, make sure you understand the custody risk involved.

-Third, start small with low leverage.
-Use 2x to 3x leverage on major assets like BTC or ETH for your first trades.
-Set strict stop losses.
-Never risk more than 1-2% of your total capital on a single trade.
-Use our position calculator to plan every trade before entering.
+3. Start small with low leverage.
+Use 2x to 3x on major assets like BTC or ETH for your first trades, set strict stop losses, and never risk more than 1-2% of your total capital on a single trade.
+Plan every trade in the position calculator before entering.

-Fourth, track your performance.
-Keep a trading journal that records your entries, exits, reasoning, and mental state.
-Most new traders who fail do so due to a lack of discipline, not a lack of knowledge.
-Reviewing your trades helps you spot bad habits in your behavior.
+4. Keep a trading journal.
+Record your entries, exits, reasoning, and mental state.
+Most new traders who fail do so from a lack of discipline, not a lack of knowledge, and reviewing your own trades is the fastest way to spot bad habits.

 Hyperliquid logo